-As your school district finalizes plans for the upcoming school year, we know that one of the concerns is how families will navigate the new school day structure while meeting the demands of work and home.
+As the 2020-2021 school year begins, we know that one of the concerns is how families will navigate the new school day structure while meeting the demands of work and home.
 We want you to know that we are here for you.
 We are working with leadership in all local school districts to develop plans for how we can serve the needs of each community through the coming months.

 As a thought leader and best in class provider of education, wellness, youth development and community building, the YMCA of Greater Augusta is one of the oldest, most nimble and essential nonprofits in the CSRA.
 The history of our organization has been one of adapting to community needs and being there for our neighbors when they need us most.
 The last several months have been no exception.